- The average homeowner saw a 20% increase in home equity in the first few months of 2021.

 Need help calculating your home equity?

-Big financial decisions should be made carefully, and you’ll need an experienced team to help guide your way.
-For help understanding your home’s equity, reach out today for private, professional assistance.
+Big financial decisions should be made carefully, and our experienced team can offer the insights you need to make decisions about your home’s equity.
+Reach out to Edina Realty or a mortgage consultant for private, professional assistance.

 *This information is provided for informational purposes only and does not constitute legal, tax, or financial advice.

 Edina Realty Mortgage is an affiliate of Edina Realty.
 See Affiliated Business Arrangement Disclosure Statement